 The Difference Between Free and Paid VPN

-Basically, you’ll not expect complete satisfaction from anything that is offered free.
+Basically, you’ll not expect complete satisfaction from anything that is offered for free.
 Therefore, a paid VPN will inexorably perform better than a free VPN.
 VPN servers are run with money and are very expensive.
 So you’ll begin to wonder how free VPNs cover the cost of maintenance and provision of service.

-The truth is that many free VPNs exploit their customers to whom they claim to offer ‘’free” services, in order to recover costs.
+The truth is that many free VPNs exploit their customers to whom they claim to offer ‘’free” services in order to recover costs.
 This means these customers become the product itself being sold.
 Free VPNs make money by selling access to your computer and network to third parties.

 They can also monitor your area of interest and sell it to third parties.
 The latter will use it to inundate you with ads.
 We advise you to avoid the so-called free VPNs and go for paid VPN.